TeamMonumenta/scripted-quests/README.md

 - Note that running this command every tick is likely unnecessary for most use cases - instead, attach it to a slow clock instead.

+`/leaderboard <@a> <objective> <descending> <page>`
+- permission: `scriptedquests.leaderboard`
+- Shows the targeted players a leaderboard (sorted scoreboard) for the specified objective. `descending` specifies order of results, page specifies which page to show.
+  **For players to be able to use the << >> arrows, they need to have this permission**.
+  This of course also lets them generate leaderboards for any scoreboard on the server.

 `/questTrigger`
 - permission: `scriptedquests.questtrigger`
 - **Players that interact with clickable text need to have this permission node.**